Using Library on Linux

 and corresponding toolchains for embedded linux:

-The Adaptive Vision Library is distributed as
+The Aurora Vision Library is distributed as

 The library is compatible with Debian-like system, including - but not limited to - Ubuntu distributions.